Chelsea Joy Eats

 1. First, prep the ribs.
 Flip them meat side down and use a small sharp knife to remove the white membrane on the back side of the ribs.

-2. In a medium bowl, combine the salt, coconut sugar, smoked paprika, chili powder, and black pepper.
-Sprinkle about ¼ cup of the dry rub seasoning onto the ribs and use your hands to rub it all over the meat, front and back.
+2. In a medium bowl, combine the salt, brown sugar, smoked paprika, chili powder, and black pepper.
+Sprinkle the dry rub seasoning onto the ribs and use your hands to rub it all over the meat, front and back.

 5. Remove the ribs from the oven and carefully peel back the top layer of aluminum foil.
-Brush with ¼ cup of sauce.
-Set the oven to broil on high, then return the ribs to the upper level of the oven for 3-4 minutes.
+Carefully move a rack in the oven to the 2nd-from-the-top position.
+Set the oven to broil on high.
+Brush the ribs generously with sauce.
+Return the ribs to the upper level of the oven and broil for 4-6 minutes, basting every 2 minutes.

 6. Let the ribs rest for at least 5 minutes before individually slicing each rib.
 Garnish with sesame seeds and chopped parsley before serving with remaining sauce.